 Read More: Best LGBT Movies of All Time

 17. Invictus (2009)

 When a nation is born and given a chance to stand on its own feet, it is the people and most importantly the leaders that are instrumental.
 Nelson Mandela (Morgan Freeman) helps South Africa redeem its self-worth in front of the world by means of sport.
 When a whole nation faces a tough time, the people shall come together and coalesce into an entity that is far from being brittle.

 Read More: Greatest Short Films of All Time

 Moving to a completely new part of the country is a struggle that we all must have faced at some point in our lives.
 Although this movie failed to garner positive reviews, it still captures the pain and the angst one feels after being beaten down to the ground and the struggle to get back up.
 Tough times are here, never back down!

 Read More: Most Colorful Movies of All Time

 15. Eternal Sunshine of the Spotless Mind (2004)

 You always go back to the thing you always wanted the most.
 As simple as it may sound, the crux of the phrase lies not in the understanding but in leading back to it.
-This Jim Carrey and Kate Winslet starrer will lift you up and make you smile as though you were living the experience yourselves.
-An eraser can rub off the graphite but not the impression, that is the closest description one can give you without giving it all away.
-This movie has a myriad of vivid imagery which won’t let your eyes wander away from the screen.
+This Jim Carrey and Kate Winslet-starrer will lift you up and make you smile as though you were living the experience yourselves.
+An eraser can rub off the graphite but not the impression – that is the closest description I can give without spoiling the film for you.
+This movie has a myriad of vivid imagery that won’t let your eyes wander away from the screen for even a second.